princeton-sns/scuba/apps/cmdline/password-manager/README.md

 # How to run

-Spin up two clients in separate windows by running `cargo run` in each window.
+An application client can be spun up via `cargo run`.
-When the apps start, you can type `help` to see what commands are available to you.
+When the app starts, you can type `help` to see what commands are available to you.
 You can quit the app via `Ctrl-D`.
 Below is a demo that shows one way to use the app.

 ## Demo

+Spin up two clients in separate windows by running `cargo run` in each window.
-Run the following commands, where client A and client B are the two clients you just spun up (order doesn't matter).
+Then, run the following commands, where client A and client B are the two clients you just spun up (order doesn't matter).

 | Client A Cmds | Retvals | Client B Cmds | Retvals |
 | :--- | :--- | :--- | :--- |